sibala/FSU25D-frontend/01-lecture/profile-page-exercises.md

 1.  **Create the Project Folder:**
     * Open your terminal (CLI).
-    * Navigate to your desired location (e.g., your Home directory).
+    * Navigate to your desired location (e.g., your main directory for all your projects).
     * Create a new folder for the project and move into it:
         ```bash
-        mkdir my-cv
+        mkdir my-profile
-        cd my-cv
+        cd my-profile
         ```
     * Create the necessary files and folders:
         ```bash